shrey150/post-away/README.md

 Post Away
 =========

-This is a posting page (sort of social media) that uses the Firebase API and jQuery.
-It pushes and receives data from the Firebase.
-It now also (thanks to jackd1) uses the jQuery Cookie Plugin.
+This is a posting page (sort of social media) that now uses PHP and MySQL.
+It pushes and receives data from the database.
+It now also uses a login system.

-Some things I would like to be done:

-1. I was thinking our graphics designer ("Os") could work on a logo.
+Check it out at post-away.tk or shrey150.koding.com/post-away/index.php or shrey150.kd.io/old.koding.com/post-away/index.php